-The following items in this compliance and protection roadmap are designed to help agencies meet regulatory requirements.
-ACT recognizes that the threat and regulatory environment is changing rapidly, so we have developed a process to update this document as individual regulations as well as federal and state laws change.
+The following Compliance and Protection Roadmap is designed to help agencies meet cyber security regulatory requirements.
+The Big “I” Agents Council for Technology (ACT) recognizes that the threat and regulatory environment is changing rapidly, so we have developed a process to update this document as individual regulations as well as federal and state laws change.

 A security policy is a document that states in writing how a company plans to protect the company's physical and information technology (IT) assets.
 It can also be referred to as a 'written information security policy" or WISP".